jqk6/30-Days-Of-cpp/Journey_so_far.md

 First we will convert 2 into binary i.e. 1 0
-As we know integer is 4 bytes then all the bits on the left hand side of 1 0 are all 0's .Littble bit confusing😵‍💫.
+As we know integer is 4 bytes then all the bits on the left hand side of 1 0 are all 0s .Little bit confusing😵‍💫.
 No worry your saviour is here🤠(Sorry if I sound rude , just trying to make learning fun)

 Lets do some representation